Customer relationship management systems (CRMs) have been around for a while, and they’re not going anywhere any time soon.

 For instance, Hubspot offers its own CRM and an SEP, called Hubspot Sales Hub.
 These tools have a reputation for ease of use, and many reviewers report that they’re well suited for startups and small businesses.

 Here’s a G2 comparison between Sales Hub and Outreach.
 Spoiler alert: they’re pretty neck and neck.
-But, for smaller teams that are already actively using Hubspot’s other tools, and who are comfortable with the interface, Hubspot Sales Hub may be the right entrance into sales engagement.
+But, for smaller teams that are already actively using Hubspot’s other tools, and who are comfortable with the interface, Hubspot Sales Hub may be the right entrance into sales execution.

 No matter which solution(s) you choose, your SEP and CRM can go together like bacon and eggs.